 Platinum's internal audit function is performed by Platinum's Risk and Compliance department.
-The Chief Compliance Officer has a reporting line to the Chair of the ARCC.
+Platinum's Chief Compliance Officer (CCO) has a reporting line to the Chair of the ARCC.

 The ARCC reviews and approves the scope and adequacy of the internal audit work plan on an annual basis.